hykw/unite-mfu/README.md

 When you edit/open the file, it write the filename into a file.
 This script count the file, and return the filenames in MFU order.
+Also, at VimLeavePre, it purge the old records from the count files.

 ## Usage